To Love the World or Leave It – On the Problem of Inauthenticity and How to Respond to It

 The Matrix plot is an easy catalyst into conversations about the nature of reality and our place within it, as its narrative resonates with teachings found in many of the world’s esoteric traditions.
 These teachings suggest that the world, as we know it, is an illusion, and therefore the goal of spiritual practice is to see the “zeros and ones” of this illusion – just as Neo does after he takes the red pill, wakes up in a battle ship, and sees that the Matrix is nothing but scrolling digits on a computer screen.
 After spending his entire life asleep, he finally sees reality clearly.

-Indian traditions can be categorized by the degree to which they proffer a world-denying (via negativa) or a world-affirming (via positiva) perspective.4 Both world-deniers and world-affirmers see everyday attitudes toward the world as, in important ways, illusory; it is thus their respective responses to the world’s illusions that distinguishes them.
+Indian traditions can be categorized by the degree to which they proffer a world-denying (via negativa) or a world-affirming (via positiva) perspective.[note]
+The question, “should I love the world or leave the world?” might express the fundamental distinction between these two perspectives.[/note] Both world-deniers and world-affirmers see everyday attitudes toward the world as, in important ways, illusory; it is thus their respective responses to the world’s illusions that distinguishes them.
 The world-deniers consider the task of contemplative practice either to get out of the world (in some future state of “heaven” or “enlightenment”) or to see beyond it.
 These individuals historically lean toward ascetic practice, monasticism, and rigorous meditation.
 World-affirming traditions see the task of spiritual practice as a transmutation of our perception and a re-figuring and re-situating of our conceptions of identity.
 These individuals tend toward practices and modes of behavior that can be integrated into the commitments and observances of everyday life.

 But in what shared human experience do these seemingly divergent paths of via negativa and via positiva find their origin?